Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Theoretical background

 \subsection{The virtual density theory with generalized polynomial chaos}

 While treating geometrical perturbations with generalized polynomial chaos is possible in theory, it is impractical in practice: it requires tracking all the perturbed surfaces for each particle, the crossing of which becomes hard to follow in complex geometries.
 It is possible to counteract this limitation by using the framework of virtual density.
-In a nutshell, the virtual density framework consists in equating geometric perturbations with cross sections perturbations.
-This principle is almost as old as the Monte Carlo method~\cite{shikhov_perturbation_1960}, but was revisited recently by Reed et al.~\cite{reed_virtual_2018}.
+In a nutshell, the virtual density framework consists in equating geometrical perturbations with cross-section perturbations.
+This principle is almost as old as the Monte Carlo method~\cite{shikhov_perturbation_1960}, but was revisited recently by Reed et al.~\cite{reed_virtual_2018} and Kowalski et al.~\cite{mikolaj_coordinate_change}.
 For more details on the virtual density framework we refer the reader to their work; here we only recall what is necessary for explaining the proposed method, and we present our Monte Carlo algorithm.